-This warranty shall not apply to those items that are by nature worn in normal service, including but not limited to belts, springs, teeth, chains, etc. Items such as tires, tubes, and gearboxes and all other items warranted by the original manufacturer are warranted only to the extent of their individual manufacturer warranty, and KMC is not warranting any of said items.
-All warranty claims must be made through a KMC licensed dealer, and a warranty form request must be submitted to KMC within 30 days of failure or the warranty provision shall be unenforceable against KMC.
+- 1. This warranty shall not apply to those items that are by nature worn in normal service, including but not limited to belts, springs, teeth, chains, liners, sprockets, and pulleys, etc. - 2.
+Items such as tires, tubes, gearboxes, hydraulic cylinders, hydraulic motors, drivelines and all other items warranted by the original manufacturer are warranted only to the extent of their individual manufacturer warranty, and KMC is not warranting any of the said items. - 3.
+Warranty shall not apply for any damage caused by foreign objects that enter the combine. - 4.
+Warranty shall not apply for any damage caused by improper lubrication or lack of service. - 5.
+Warranty shall not apply for any damage resulting from transport of the combine after delivery by the dealer. - 6.
+All warranty claims must be made through a KMC licensed dealer, and a warranty form request must be submitted to KMC within 30 days of failure of the warranty provision shall be unenforceable against KMC.